saraafdezz/robustness_informed_TFG/README.md

 *   `prefect.toml`: The Prefect configuration file.
 *   `data/`: The directory where the input data is stored.
 *   `results/`: The directory where the results of the experiments are saved.
+*   `assets/`: The directory where the assets of the project are stored.